 Want Better Sleep?
 Make Sure You're Getting Enough Of This Superstar Amino Acid

-When you think about all the ways to improve sleep, you probably think about going to bed earlier, limiting caffeine, and so on.
-But one secret weapon to get you over the finish line to a great night's rest that you may not have considered is a nonprotein amino acid neurotransmitter called GABA.
+When you think about all the ways to improve sleep, you probably think about going to bed earlier, limiting caffeine, or putting your phone away a bit before bed.
+But there's another little-known secret weapon that can help get you get a great night's rest: GABA, a nonprotein amino acid neurotransmitter.
 Here's what to know about GABA, from how it affects sleep to how to make sure you're getting it.

 How does GABA support quality sleep?

 GABA is the body's primary inhibitory neurotransmitter, which basically just means it dampens certain signals in the central nervous system to help keep you feeling nice and balanced mentally and physically.* We get the calming benefits of GABA when it binds to GABA receptors (mainly GABA-A and GABA-B receptors) in the brain.